BLing88/personal-site/content/projects/are-you-free-then/index.md

 ![Showing participants’s free times for a given date for an event](./event-times.png "Showing participants’s free times for a given date for an event")

-There’s still a bunch of work to do, including some better styling and handling when event times are decided upon.
+There’s still a bunch of work to do, including some better styling, improving accessibility, and handling when event times are decided upon.
-Also for some reason I haven’t figured out yet, the rectangular selection on the calendar doesn’t seem to be working correctly on Android Chrome (the relevant pointer events don’t seem to be firing).
-It works fine on desktop and Firefox.
-You can still tap each individual date though.

 Other potential features I’ve thought about include having friend groups and sending event invites in app so that you don’t have to copy and paste event codes.

 [are-you-free-then]: https://aqueous-river-04352.herokuapp.com/
 [rails]: https://rubyonrails.org/
 [when2meet]: https://www.when2meet.com/

+[^1]: For some reason, the rectangular selection on the calendar doesn’t seem to be working correctly on mobile Chrome or Safari (the relevant pointer events don’t seem to be firing).
+It works fine on desktop versions and both mobile and desktop Firefox.
+You can still tap each individual date though.